ixdat/ixdat/TOOLS.rst

 For settings and arguments for tools the following rules apply:

-* **setup.cfg** If the tool support defining them in the shared configuration file ``setup.cfg``, then they belong there no-matter how they are run.
+* **setup.cfg** (not to be confused with setup.py which is used for bilding the package) If the tools support defining settings in the shared configuration file ``setup.cfg``, then they belong there no-matter how the tools are run.
 If not (settings may only be available at the command line), see the next points.
 * **tox.ini** If the tool is run by both ``tox`` and ``invoke``, then the settings belong in the ``tox`` configuration file and ``invoke`` will have to read them from there